-Most of the Lower 48 offshore oil and gas production comes from the deepwater of the Gulf of Mexico (GOM).
-Production from currently producing fields and industry-announced discoveries largely determines the short-term oil and natural gas production projection.
+Most of the Lower 48 offshore oil and gas production comes from the deepwater Gulf of Mexico (GOM).
+Production from currently producing fields and industry-announced discoveries largely determine the near-term oil and natural gas production projection.

-For currently producing fields, a 20% exponential decline is assumed for production except for natural gas production from fields in shallow water, which uses a 30% exponential decline.
+For currently producing oil fields, a 10-15% exponential decline is assumed for production.
+Currently producing natural gas fields use a 30% exponential decline.
 Fields that began production after 2008 are assumed to remain at their peak production level for 2 years before declining.

-The assumed field size and year of initial production of the major announced deepwater discoveries that were not brought into production by 2012 are shown in Table 9.9.
+The assumed field size and year of initial production of the major announced deepwater discoveries that were not brought into production by 2014 are shown in Table 9.10.
 A field that is announced as an oil field is assumed to be 100% oil and a field that is announced as a gas field is assumed to be 100% gas.
 If a field is expected to produce both oil and gas, 70% is assumed to be oil and 30% is assumed to be gas.